reliancehie/reports-catalog/README.md

 Percentage of patients 18-75 years of age with diabetes who had hemoglobin A1c > 9.0% during the measurement period.
 OHA 2017 Benchmark Measure Ratio (total numerator hits/total denominator hits) is 19%.
 **Denominator**
-Patients 18-75 years of age who had a diagnosis of diabetes during or any time prior to the measurement period and who received a qualifying outpatient service during the measurement period.
+Patients 18-75 years of age who had a diagnosis of diabetes during the measurement period and who received a qualifying outpatient service during the measurement period.
 **Required exclusions for denominator**
 Patients who were in hospice care during the measurement year
 **Numerator**